Road Commissioner: Philip Baker (802) 446-2131

 All Town Highways are maintained by a two-person fulltime road crew and one part-time employee operating out of the Town Garage.
-The road crew are hired by and report to the Selectboard.
+Members of the road crew are hired by and report to the Selectboard.
 The Selectboard also appoints a Road Commissioner to work with them to make sure that the Town Highways are maintained, and that bridges, culverts, and roads are kept in good and sufficient repair.